BloomTech-Labs/nusite-be/README.md

 - **npm test** to start server using testing environment
 - **npm run coverage** to see test coverage

-### Backend framework goes here
+### Backend frameworks

-Node, Express, TypeScript, Apollo-Server, GraphQL
+Node, Express, TypeScript, GraphQL, Apollo-Server
-🚫 Why did you choose this framework?

-- Point One
-- Point Two
-- Point Three
-- Point Four
+- TypeScript to make a theoretically less error prone backend
+- GraphQL for it's performance
+- Apollo-Server is used to help communicate with the frontend of the application

 ## Endpoints